CapTrack: Multifaceted Evaluation of Forgetting in LLM Post-Training: Effectiveness of Mitigating Forgetting

-We evaluate architectural mitigation via model merging, which aims to reduce forgetting by interpolating between a post-trained model and its corresponding OOB model.
-As IFT induces the strongest forgetting, we focus on merging the IFT-trained models using TIES \citep{yadav2023tiesmergingresolvinginterferencemerging} with a sparsity density of 0.1.
-Results for alternative merging methods, hyperparameters, and additional post-training stages are provided in Appendix~\ref{app:merging-methods}.
+We evaluate two mitigation strategies - model merging and parameter-efficient fine-tuning via low-rank adaptation (LoRA) \citep{hu2021loralowrankadaptationlarge, thede2025reflectingstaterehearsalfreecontinual} - both assessed in terms of plasticity (relative in-domain legal performance) and stability (average capability-level forgetting measured by CapTrack).
+As IFT induces the strongest forgetting, we focus on IFT-trained models throughout.
+We apply model merging using TIES \citep{yadav2023tiesmergingresolvinginterferencemerging} with a sparsity density of 0.1, interpolating between a post-trained model and its corresponding OOB model.
+Results for alternative merging methods, hyperparameters, and additional post-training stages are provided in Appendix ~\ref{app:merging-methods}.
+For LoRA with a fixed learning rate, varying the LoRA rank to control the degree of parameterization.
+Results for different learning rates are reported in Appendix ~\ref{app:lora}.

-For each model, we vary the merge weight assigned to the post-trained model and evaluate two quantities: \emph{plasticity}, measured as in-domain legal performance relative to the non-regularized IFT model, and \emph{stability}, measured as average capability-level forgetting relative to the OOB model using CapTrack.
-An ideal mitigation strategy would preserve both in-domain gains and general-purpose capabilities.